NSF I-Corps

 Applications are accepted on a rolling basis.
 After submitting an application, a member of our team will contact you within one week to meet with you to discuss your application, the program format and expectations, and your team’s suitability for the program.
 If accepted, your team will be placed in the next available cohort.

-*All class sessions this cohort will be held in-person on NC State’s campus.
+*All class sessions this cohort will be held in-person on NC State’s Centennial Campus.

 FAQ

-Yes, I-Corps @ NC State team will work with you to help identify potential team members.
-Please indicate this is desired when completing the application.
+Yes, you can apply to the NC State I-Corps program without having a team member for each position.
+The I-Corps @ NC State team can also work with you to help identify potential team members.
+Please indicate this is desired when completing the application, particularly if you are seeking a business mentor to join your team.

 Yes.
 Also, by completing the NC State I-Corps program, you will establish an NSF funding lineage for your project, making it eligible for other sources of commercialization-focused funding from the NSF.